Indonesian Uber rival Go-Jek raised $1.5 billion from investors including Google and BlackRock

 Go-Jek is expanding in other Indonesian cities and has said it plans to start operations in the Philippines this year, followed by other Southeast Asian countries.

-(Reporting by Anshuman Daga; Additional reporting by Cindy Silviana in JAKARTAEditing by Muralikumar Anantharaman)
+(Reporting by Anshuman Daga; Additional reporting by Cindy Silviana in Jakarta; Editing by Muralikumar Anantharaman)